A mathematical study of the excess growth rate: Optimization

+Thus $J$ is the part of expected log-wealth growth that remains after subtracting the portfolio-weighted average of the assets' expected log returns.
+The corresponding optimization problem is

+If the coordinates of $\bm$ are all equal, then maximizing $J$ agrees with log-wealth maximization and leads to the classical growth-optimal portfolio problem discussed below in Remark~\ref{rmk:growth.optimal}.

-As we observed in \eqref{eqn:CW.decomposition}, the log-wealth of a constant rebalanced portfolio admits a decomposition\footnote{The decomposition is more complex for portfolios whose holdings change over time; see \cite{PW13} and \cite[Corollary 1.1.6]{F02} for the continuous-time analogue.} in which the excess growth rate captures a rebalancing premium arising from the cross-sectional dispersion of asset returns.
-The other component is the weighted average log return of the assets.
-When all assets have the same average log return, excess growth rate maximization \eqref{eqn:expected.egr.objective} agrees with log-wealth maximization and leads to the {\it growth optimal portfolio} (Remark \ref{rmk:growth.optimal}).
-Because the (expected) excess growth rate depends primarily on the covariance structure of the returns and the diversification decision $\bpi$---rather than on hard-to-estimate expected returns---it is comparatively robust and less model-sensitive.
-Targeting a higher excess growth rate thus aligns with constructing portfolios that (i) diversify across stocks, (ii) systematically ``harvest'' market volatility, and (iii) outperform relative to buy-and-hold benchmarks under suitable conditions on {\it market diversity} (see \cite[Chapters 1--2]{F02}).
-In this sense, excess growth rate maximization isolates the component of growth attainable from rebalancing alone, independent of growth rates that are difficult to forecast.
+As noted in Appendix \ref{sec:egr.applications}, the log-wealth of a constant rebalanced portfolio admits a decomposition\footnote{The decomposition is more complex for portfolios whose holdings change over time; see \cite{PW13} and \cite[Corollary 1.1.6]{F02} for the continuous-time analogue.} in which the excess growth rate captures a rebalancing premium arising from the cross-sectional dispersion of asset returns, while the remaining term is the weighted average log return of the assets.
+Thus the objective $J$ targets the contribution to log-growth attributable to diversification and rebalancing, rather than the component driven by forecasts of individual expected returns, which are difficult to estimate.
+This perspective is central in stochastic portfolio theory, where excess growth is closely related to volatility harvesting and the benefits of diversification; see \cite[Chapters 1--2]{F02}.
 For these reasons, optimization of the excess growth rate is both practically appealing and theoretically informative.

-The deterministic problem \eqref{eqn:deterministic.egr.objective} is also of independent interest: we show that it has an \emph{explicit solution} that provides insight into the structure of $\gamma(\bpi,\br)$.
-Moreover, after a transformation, this solution can be used to solve two fundamental variational problems over pairs of distributions $(\bpi,\bq)\in \Delta_n\times\Delta_n$:
+Related optimization problems for the excess growth rate have also been studied in \cite{ding2023optimization, maeso2020maximizing}.